 The umbilical cord transported nutrients from you to your baby throughout your pregnancy.
-Now he or she has a purplish-blue stump that is about a half inch to an inch long.
+Now your baby has a purplish-blue stump that is about a half inch to an inch long.
 It will take some time (approximately 1-2 weeks) before the stump dries up and falls off.
-It will take a little care and attention to ensure that both infection and irritation are avoided.
+It will take a little care and attention to prevent irritation and infection.

 Umbilical Cord Care: Cleaning and Signs of Infection